pyamsoft/pstate-frequency/README.md

 Easily control Intel p-state driver on Linux (3.9 and upwards)

-pstate-frequency is able to adjust the Intel p-state driver values for the maximum
+pstate-frequency is able to adjust the Intel p-state driver values for the minimum
-running frequency and the state of turbo boost.
-It is able to dynamically set a
+and maximum scaling frequencies and the state of turbo boost.
-scaling frequency range and artificially limit the range that your CPU will run at.

 ### Requirements